roidrage/paperplanes/_posts/2011-9-7-an-update-on-the-nosql-handbook.md

 ---
 title: An Update On The NoSQL Handbook
-topics: nosql books
+tags: nosql books
-layout: single
+layout: post
 ---
 A couple of months ago I set out to write a [book on NoSQL](http://nosqlhandbook.com).
 It's about time I give an update on how it's